|The Out of Control Syndrome

 Document Control Procedures

 procedures that define the development of documents.
-While
+While these procedures

 A Process Tailored to the Environment

 While a document control process can be automated with a document management

 tool, the organization must not allow a purchased software application to dictate its

 document management policy and process.
 To work effectively, a document control